 We note that the subject contained in this article represents illegal activity in certain jurisdictions.
 Whilst we do not condone any acts which are contrary to any such laws, we understand that readers in those jurisdictions which have decriminalised cannabis may find this article of interest.

 Arkansas is located in what is colloquially known as the Bible Belt, with a high percentage of the population being very religious.
 This is tied to the state's past in the Civil War, where the state seceded from the United States of America to join the Confederate States in 1861.
-With much of the economy of the time linked to cotton farming and plantations, Arkansas supported the use of slaves for their labour.
+With much of the economy of the time linked to cotton farming and plantations, Arkansas supported the use of slaves for their labor.

-There are a number of towns in Arkansas which have been restored as historic state parks with houses and churches dating back to the mid 19th century including the Powhatan Historic State Park and Davidsonville Historic State Park in the north of the state, and Historic Washington State Park in the south.
+There are a number of towns in Arkansas that have been restored as historic state parks with houses and churches dating back to the mid 19th century including the Powhatan Historic State Park and Davidsonville Historic State Park in the north of the state, and Historic Washington State Park in the south.

 The state also has a number of music and food festivals over the year.
 The Bikes, Blues and BBQ rally is held in late September and gives revenue to local charities around Fayetteville.
 Helena hosts the multi-day King Biscuit Blues Festival and celebrates both emerging and established blues artists.